Basketball HORSE Rules

 Whoever goes first in HORSE gets the first opportunity to put the other players on the defensive.
 It is a coveted spot, which is why there has to be a fair way to choose who gets to go first.

 A popular way to decide who goes first is by seeing who can hit a jump shot first, with the successful player getting to go first.
 Another method is by flipping a coin.
 The player who gets to shoot first picks out their first shot and attempts it.

+At the start of the match, players decide the order in which they will shoot.
 Determining the order is usually done the same way as deciding who goes first.

-Recreational HORSE games do not require a referee, as players can keep track of the score, and determine who goes first on their own.
+Recreational HORSE games do not require a referee, as players can keep track of the score and determine who goes first on their own.
 On the occasional instance where a ruling is needed, the players talk it out and make their own rulings.
 Part of this is because the game of HORSE has different rules depending on where you are playing.